alec-z/charter/stf_charter.md

 **Steering Committee**

 ### Members constituted:
-● One appointed representative from each Diamond or Gold sponsor (对于一致行动人的限制，可以有多个会员，但是一致行动人或关联人最多只能选2位Member)
+● One appointed representative from each Diamond or Gold sponsor, for companies with strong ties in ownership or business, they can sponsor multiple times, but they can only appoint 2 representative in total.
+Whether they constitute astrong ties is determined by governing board voting.

 ● Each project team lead, as such may be determined pursuant to procedures decided upon by